cockroachdb/docs/v2.1/architecture/transaction-layer.md

 After the transaction has been resolved, all of the write intents should resolved.
 To do this, the coordinating node––which kept a track of all of the keys it wrote––reaches out to the values and either:

-- Resolves their write intents to MVCC values by removing the element that points it to the Transaction Record.
+- Resolves their write intents to MVCC values by removing the element that points it to the transaction record.
 - Deletes the write intents.

 This is simply an optimization, though.
 If operations in the future encounter write intents, they always check their transaction records––any operation can resolve or remove write intents by checking the transaction record's status.